Protein deficiency cause hypothyroidism:

-provides more information about the liver’s role in the metabolism, and how you can help your liver perform better, with the right food and vitamins.
+Our hypothyroid treatment program provides more information about the liver’s role in metabolism, and how you can help your liver perform better, with the right diet and vitamins.

 - How much protein is needed per day?

-- What types of protein is of high quality and which is low quality?
+- What types of protein is of high quality and which are of low quality?